smartlook/smartlook.github.io/_docs/sdk/ionic.md

 ---
-title: "Cordova Android"
+title: "Ionic"
-subtitle: "SDK for screen recording and analytics for Cordova Android applications."
+subtitle: "SDK for screen recording and analytics for Ionic applications."
 description: "This SDK offers several options to developers and/or companies."
 ---